 For Employees

 Employees have a responsibility, too.
-Understanding personal motivations aids in making informed decisions.
+Understanding personal motivations aids in making informed decisions and can help avoid the pitfalls of quiet quitting.
 Seeking mentorship offers guidance in navigating challenges.
 Mentors provide valuable perspectives on workplace issues.

-Practicing emotional intelligence helps in managing conflicts.
-It’s essential for maintaining professional relationships.
-Engaging in career planning ensures a strategic approach to growth.
-It provides direction and focus for advancement.
+Practicing emotional intelligence helps manage conflicts and is essential for maintaining professional relationships.
+Engaging in career planning ensures a strategic approach to growth and provides direction and focus for advancement.

 Fostering a positive mindset can improve experiences at work.
 It reduces the impulse to leave on negative terms.